faezesarlakifar/linkedIn-automation/README.md

 # LinkedInAutomation
-Some automations on LinkedIn with Selenium in Python.
+Automation on LinkedIn with Selenium in Python.